wp-plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 2.2.2 =
+Improvement: Setting to choose the source for the instruction images title tag

 = 2.2.1 =
 * Feature: Advanced ability to use plugin in minimal mode on certain pages